AntCamper/AntCampLogo4u/AntCamp_READMEGEN/README.md

 ## Contributing

-fork the repo and create a new branch make your changes then commit and push to you fork then send a pull request with a commit message of your changes
+fork this repo and then make your changes and then send in a pull request with a commit message

 ## Tests

-to test run npx jest or node test or both
+in your terminial run either npx jest or npm test

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at antcamper2000@gmail.com.
-You can find more of my work at [AntCamp](https://github.com/AntCamp).
+If you have any questions about the repo, open an issue or contact me directly at Antcamper2000@gmail.com.
+You can find more of my work at [AntCamper](https://github.com/AntCamper).